Human trafficking in Bolivia

-Prosecution
+Prosecution (2010)

 The Government of Bolivia sustained anti-trafficking law enforcement efforts over the last year, though it did not demonstrate increased efforts to prosecute and punish trafficking offenders.
-The government prohibits all forms of human trafficking through Law 3325, an anti-trafficking law enacted in 2006, which prescribes penalties of 8 to 12 years’ imprisonment, penalties which are sufficiently stringent and commensurate with penalties prescribed under Bolivian law for other serious crimes such as rape.
-A draft law submitted to Bolivia's Congress over the past year would enhance the government's ability to conduct thorough investigations and would improve victims’ access to specialized services.
+The government prohibits all forms of human trafficking through Law 3325, an anti-trafficking law enacted in 2006, which prescribes penalties of 8 to 12 years’ imprisonment.
+These penalties are sufficiently stringent and commensurate with penalties prescribed under Bolivian law for other serious crimes such as rape.
+A draft law submitted to Bolivia's Congress over the past year would enhance the government's ability to conduct thorough investigations and improve victims’ access to specialized services.
 The Bolivian national police investigated 288 cases suspected of involving human trafficking in 2009, a 26 percent increase over investigations initiated during the preceding year.
-The Bolivian government reported 21 prosecutions initiated and seven trafficking offenders convicted in 2009; three of the seven convicted offenders were given suspended sentences and released, while the other sentences ranged from three to 12 years.
+The Bolivian government reported 21 prosecutions initiated and seven trafficking offenders convicted in 2009; three convicted offenders were given suspended sentences and released, while the other sentences ranged from three to 12 years.
 These actions compare with 64 prosecutions initiated and seven convictions obtained in 2008.
 The majority of the government's anti-trafficking law enforcement efforts focused on the commercial sexual exploitation of children, and no charges were filed for labor trafficking offenses.
 The government continued to operate four specialized anti-trafficking police units in La Paz, El Alto, Santa Cruz, and Cochabamba, and made preparations to open an additional six units along the frontiers with Brazil, Argentina, and Peru in 2010 with the support of a foreign government.
 Bolivian police increased targeted law enforcement operations against brothels, which resulted in the rescue of 287 children in conditions of forced prostitution, a 33 percent increase from the previous year.
 Some of these victims sought care in shelters, while others were reintegrated with their families.
 No criminal investigations or prosecutions of public officials allegedly involved with trafficking-related activity were initiated during the reporting period.